 In hindsight, knowing this Reformed scholar, I wouldn’t be surprised if he was deliberately quoting John Calvin.
 Calvin says in the Institutes (Bk 1 Ch.
 V) that the beauty and majesty of creation offers clear and inexcusable evidence, such that people “cannot open their eyes without being compelled to see [the Creator].”
 We are wired for wonder and dread, and the right conditions or circumstances awaken the intuition of a Presence.
 Watch the film Baraka and you’ll get a sense of the mystical beauty and absurd banality of our planet and its cultures.
 In Romans 1:20 Paul talks about humans having a natural inkling regarding God’s power and “the mystery of his divine being.”
 Calvin elaborates on this, explaining “That there exists in the human mind and indeed by natural instinct, some sense of Deity [Latin is sensus divinitatis], we hold to be beyond dispute, since God himself, to prevent any man from pretending ignorance, has endued all men with some idea of his Godhead…. …this is not a doctrine which is first learned at school, but one as to which every man is, from the womb, his own master; one which nature herself allows no individual to forget.”

-Thus all the arguments we find in Aquinas for the existence of God—and in almost all popular apologetic books—are neither necessary nor effective.
+Thus all the arguments we find in Aquinas for the existence of God—and in almost all popular apologetic books—are neither necessary nor effective (although they may remove obstacles for seekers and encourage believers).
+The heart of the matter is that it is the heart that matters.
 God’s existence is a matter of perception, of disposition, of the openness of the heart, not subservient to the proofs of reason.
 For Calvin, rationality is always in service of a deeper, more foundational trust prompted by the sensus divinitatis.
 Trust, love, desire, and surrender are more basic to human personality, human need, and human life than arguments with words.

 Now J. Caleb Clinton (2017) has said that John Locke makes a good foil for Calvin’s theory, as Locke believed there was no such thing as innate ideas.
 Something can seem innate just because its taught to every child, or because it’s the culture’s custom, or its just a self-evident truth, like gravity.
 But even such basic principles as the law of non-contradiction are not perceived, let alone understood and assented by children or idiots, so such ideas can’t be innate.
 Instead, Locke posited that at birth the mind is a “blank slate” without even rules for processing data, and that data and rules for processing such are formed through experience.
 Our DNA has information on it, but our mind is just waiting putty.
 The sensus divinitatis then is a cultural product, not a psycho-biological given.